encode/django-rest-framework/docs/api-guide/schemas.md

     schema = AutoSchema(operation_id_base="Custom")
 ```

-The previous example will generate the following operationId: "ListCustoms", "RetrieveCustom", "UpdateCustom", "PartialUpdateCustom", "DestroyCustom".
+The previous example will generate the following operationId: "listCustoms", "retrieveCustom", "updateCustom", "partialUpdateCustom", "destroyCustom".
 You need to provide the singular form of he operation name.
 For the list operation, a "s" will be appended at the end of the operation.

 If you need more configuration over the `operationId` field, you can override the `get_operation_id_base` and `get_operation_id` methods from the `AutoSchema` class: